 Experiment with the content and your audience, especially if the clicks are really expensive.

-If you release in album format, you have to select one song only for the editors to consider, which means the rest of the tracks on that album will be left out and not streamed, and you cannot submit them later as individual tracks.
+If you release in album format, you have to select only one song for the editors to consider, which means the rest of the tracks on that album will be wasted content and you cannot submit them later as individual tracks.

-If you are advertising with social media ads, people are more likely to listen to a few minutes (and they may be primed as they have heard some of the track from the ad already) rather than a full album, especially if you are new to them.
+Plus, If you are advertising with social media ads, people are more likely to give up a few minutes for one song rather than a full album, especially if you are new to them.